 Last month, I touched on niche research and a couple different ways to brainstorm ideas.

 This month, I used an excellent framework from The Authority Site Sytem 3.0 to further define and refine my niche research and niche selection process.

 Overall, the framework boils down to three key factors:

 I call it the "trifecta" (no Illuminati comments, please) because you need all three to have the best chance for success.

-The real question, then, is a question of tradeoffs.
+The real question, however, is a question of tradeoffs.

-How low are you willing to go in terms of search volume to find low competition (presumably easier-to-rank-for) keywords?
+How low are you willing to go in terms of search volume to find low competition (and presumably easier-to-rank-for) keywords?

 Some approaches, like the Avalanche Theory on Builder Society, recommend going extremely low (0-10 estimated searches a month for a new website 🤔).

-However, there really isn’t a one-size-fits-all approach.
-Your traffic analysis should be predicated on the value of said traffic (as determined by monetization options and/or proxied by the cost per click, CPC, of a keyword).
+However, there really isn't a one-size-fits-all approach.
+Traffic analysis should be predicated on the value of this traffic (as determined by monetization options or proxied by the cost per click).